-Next we’ll fly northeast, meet our van and driver and take off into the Turkish countryside.
-First stop is a small traditional riverside town with historic architecture.
+Next we’ll fly east, meet our van and driver and take off into the Turkish countryside.
+First stop is a small and charming, traditional riverside town with historic architecture.
+Our hotel is right at the river in a picturesque location.
 Next day, in a town known for woodblock-printing, we’ll have a private printing workshop.
 The master printer will show us how to stamp cotton scarves (left), called yazma–using your choice of the hand-carved wood-blocks traditional to the area.
 We’ll savor the local foods, including a famous and delicious regional pasta dish called manti.

 Another wonderful experience in Cappadoccia is the optional hot air balloon ride over sensational, eroded tufa stone landscapes.
 The balloons float safely and silently over the area, offering the passengers unparalleled views of the “fairy chimney” volcanic formations.
 Contrary to expectations, the early morning ride is not freezing cold; passengers are kept toasty warm by the balloon heaters.
 (Anyone not ballooning may sleep in, as the balloon crew leaves at 6am and returns for breakfast around 9am.)